 5a.
-Adoption Level (%): Narrative description of level, methodology, and change from the level at project inception (600 word less).
-CFY's survey of the program families prior to program enrollment indicate that 38% of families have a computer and broadband subscription prior to the program.
+Adoption Level (%): Narrative description of level, methodology, and change from the level at project inception (600 words or less).
+CFY's survey of the program families prior to program enrollment indicate that 39% of families have a computer and broadband subscription prior to the program.
 Of those families who are broadband subscribers prior to the program, the vast majority of families do not have an educationally focused computer.
-CFY's measurement methodology involves estimating both (A) "New Subscribers" by families who h not adopted broadband prior to program enrollment and (B) "Net Subscribers" by families who had broadband prior to program enrollment and were retained on broadband as a result of the program.
-CFY generates a unique CFY ID for every student served.
+CFY's measurement methodology involves estimating "New Subscribers" by families who had not adopted broadband prior to program enrollment.
+(CFY also has an impact on "Net Subscribers" by helping families who had broadband prior to program enrollment stay broadband subscribers as a result of the program.)
+39 CFY generates a unique CFY ID for every student served.
 This CFY ID is used during the family registration and pre-survey process and is also permanently affixed to the Home Learning Center described above.
-38 To measure New Subscribers, CFY conducts phone surveys in English and Spanish of non-subscriber at least three months after the respective Family Learning Workshops.
-Based on CFY's phone survey research to date, we estimate that approximately 61% of non-subscribers successfully subscribe to broadband after the Family Learning Workshop.
-To estimate Net Subscribers, CFY conducts phone surveys in English and Spanish of families who have originally been subscribers, with such surveys taking place approximately one year after the respective Family Learning Workshops.
-This data will then be compared to typical broadband retention rates of
+To measure New Subscribers, CFY conducts phone surveys in English and Spanish of non-subscribers at least three months after the respective Family Learning Workshops.
+Based on CFY's phone survey research to date, we estimate that approximately 60% of non-subscribers successfully subscribe to broadband after the Family Learning Workshop.